DhiegoFC/Industrial_Electronics/README.md

 ---

 ## 📂 Repository Structure
+├── lessons/           # Lessons separated by week or activity (Lab01.md, Lab02.md, etc.)
+│   ├── code/          # Arduino sketches for each lesson
+│   └── notes/         # Complementary notes or datasheets
-├── lessons/           # Lessons separated by week or activity ├── images/            # Photos and figures for documentation └── README.md          # Course overview (this file)
+├── images/            # Photos and figures for documentation └── README.md          # Course overview (this file)